CDRT/docs/bios/settings/thinkcenter/startup.md

 Select the first boot device from the designated group.

-**WARNING:** if disabled, the system will try to boot from all the devices in the group.
+!> if disabled, the system will try to boot from all the devices in the group.

 Options: